-Making the best use of the mass amounts of data that players in the utilities sector constantly collect, is fundamental to the ability to remain relevant in today’s highly-competitive market.
-An initial process of digital and data transformation must take place within these companies to set them along the right transitional path, as they aim to harness the real power of analytics.
-Utilities have been comparatively slow to adopt Big Data tools and strategies, mostly due to their rather distinct role, and the often bespoke challenges that they face because of this.
+To remain relevant in today’s highly-competitive utilities market, companies must make the most of the vast amounts of data that they collect.
+Both digital and data transformation processes are needed to set these companies along the right transitional path, as they begin to harness the power of analytics.
+Utilities have been comparatively slow to adopt Big Data tools and strategies, mainly due to their rather distinct role and the bespoke challenges that they face because of this.

 Utilities face challenges that are either exclusive to them, or are magnified in their market(s) to some extent.
 PWC point-out several key points which are currently testing the industry.
-Rising capital costs, the imposing of increasingly stringent regulations and compliance requirements, heightened competition, and the transitioning to renewable and ‘cleaner’ energy are all having an impact.
+Rising capital costs, increasingly stringent regulations and compliance requirements, heightened competition, and the transitioning to renewable and ‘cleaner’ energy, are all having an impact.

-It has been widely suggested that data and the harnessing of analytic potential are the first and most important steps for companies to take in order to remain successful in the face of ever-fiercer competition.
-Digital-only providers are on the rise, adding to the 60+ energy suppliers already challenging the oligopoly of the ‘Big Six’ in the UK.
+It has been widely suggested that the harnessing of analytic potential is the first step if companies want to remain successful in the face of ever-fiercer competition.
+Digital-only providers are on the rise, adding to the 60+ energy suppliers already challenging the ‘Big Six’ oligopoly in the UK.
 Competing companies will need to deepen their understanding of existing and prospective customers to keep-up with the pace.

-Capgemini detail the top challenges for utilities when they are implementing Big Data analytics tools and/or strategies.
-These are some of the reasons why the sector has been relatively cautious about adopting such things.
+Capgemini detail the top challenges for utilities face when implementing Big Data analytics tools and strategies.
+These form some of the reasons why the sector has been a relatively cautious adopter.
 High data storage and manipulation costs, data complexity, as well as issues around accessibility and privacy have held adoption back.
 Within the industry, there has also been a skills shortage and a lack of management support for implementation; although these problems have been increasingly overcome in recent times.

 Giving the green light to improving insight

-With improving awareness of the benefits which Big Data and analytics can have on companies working in the sector, pathways are being furrowed to allow for the transition.
-There are now around 14 million smart meters in UK homes, a roll-out which began in 2011.
-This marked the beginning of utilities harnessing customer and usage data in a more constructive way.
-The plan remains to meet the 50 million target before the 2020 deadline, as smart meters become increasingly popular with early issues affecting the up-take being nullified.
+With improving awareness of the benefits which Big Data and analytics can offer companies within the sector, frameworks are being formed to allow for the transition.
+There are now around 14 million smart meters in UK homes.
+The roll-out began in 2011.
+2011 marked the beginning of utilities harnessing customer and usage data in a more constructive way.
+The plan remains to meet the very ambitious 50 million target before the 2020 deadline.

-According to BizTech magazine, companies plan to invest heavily in data analytics and supporting technologies in the coming years, as they look to gain advantage over competitors and save themselves money in the process.
+According to BizTech magazine, companies will invest heavily in data analytics in the coming years, as they look to gain advantage over competitors and save themselves money in the process.
 Limitations to current industry data, practices and systems mean that a prompt transition is needed.
-Poor and mixed data quality and creaking infrastructure will no longer be an issue if the move towards a ‘modern grid’ is completed.
-For more information on the ‘modern grid’ read this article on energydigital.com.
+Poor data quality and creaking infrastructure will no longer be an issue if the move towards a ‘modern grid’ is completed.
+For more information on the ‘modern grid’ see this article on energydigital.com.

 Realising the benefits

-Once infrastructure has been updated to allow Big Data analytics to revolutionise the industry and the ‘modern grid’ is in-place, companies will begin enjoying the benefits almost instantly.
-With data quality improved, more accessible, and able to provide insight during decision-making processes, advanced capabilities of analysis will prove crucial to success in the sector.
+Once infrastructure has been updated, and the ‘modern grid’ is in-place, companies will begin seeing benefits almost instantly.
+With data quality and accessibility improved, advanced analytics will prove crucial to success in the sector.

-Much has been written about the benefits of Big Data, as companies and entire industries begin to realise its full potential.
-Capgemini’s publication puts forward indicative use cases from two main areas which will profit most from Big Data and analytics, marketing & customer relations and operations:
+Much has been written about Big Data benefits, as companies and entire industries realise its full potential.
+Capgemini’s publication puts forward indicative use cases from two main areas which will profit most from Big Data and analytics; marketing & customer relations and operations:

 - Marketing and customer care